What We Do

 Asa Gray Growers Group (AGGG) - AGGG is a sub-group of the Asa Gray Biological Society that grows plants, herbs, and flowers in the Biology Department Greenhouse to sell for a fund raising activity.

 The Asa Gray Seminar Series, established in 1973 and sponsored by the Asa Gray Biological Society, is the longest-running seminar series at Utica College.
-Scientists are invited from throughout the region to present seminars on their ongoing research.
-Asa Gray Seminars are held Mondays 4:00-5:00 pm in Donahue Auditorium (167) in the Gordon Science Center.
-Speakers join students for dinner thereafter.
+Scientists are invited from throughout the U.S. to present seminars on their ongoing research.
+Asa Gray Seminars are held virtually on Wednesdays from 12:30 – 1:30.

 The Advisory Committee for the Health Professions (ACHP) at Utica College is a group of UC faculty and local clinicians who assist UC students in their preparation for graduate health studies like medicine, dentistry, etc. This help and advising occurs in conjunction with normal academic advising within the student's major.